feeRnt/ps4-linux-12xx/README.md

 The main release branches are:
 - `ps4-linux-5.15.15-fix-belize` : The clean WiFi fix branch for Kernel version 5.15.15 on Belize southbridges.

-- `ps4-linux-5.15.15-fix-baikal` : The clean WiFi fix branch for Kernel version 5.15.15 on Baikal southbridges.
-Baikals don't have the WiFi/BT issue fixed here, but it's kept for testing only.
+- ~~`ps4-linux-5.15.15-fix-baikal` : The clean WiFi fix branch for Kernel version 5.15.15 on Baikal southbridges.~~ ~~Baikals don't have the WiFi/BT issue fixed here, but it's kept for testing only.~~

-- `ps4-linux-5.15.15-fix-belize_mt7668` : The branch for testing the MT7668 chip on Belize consoles...
-Use this if you'd like to test WiFi and bluetooth functionality on a console with this chip.

 - `ps4-linux-5.15.189-fix-belize` : The clean WiFi fix branch for Kernel version 5.15.189 on Belize southbridges.